 Wildlands is one of South Africa's leading environmental non-profit organizations.
 Through strategic partnerships with communities and the South African Government, Wildlands is helping South Africa to strengthen its natural ecosystems, educating local communities and improving livelihoods in the process.
-WILDLIFE ACT - SOUTHERN AFRICA

-Wildlife ACT actively advances conservation by initiating, implementing and managing projects at no cost to wildlife reserves that do not have the means to do so themselves.
-WILDLIFE CONSERVATION SOCIETY - ACROSS AFRICA
+Wildlife ACT actively advances conservation by initiating, implementing and managing projects at no cost

 The Wildlife Conservation Society is committed to saving wildlife and wild places in what the organization has determined are the 16 priority areas, home to more than 50 percent of the world's biodiversity.
-WILDLIFEDIRECT - ACROSS AFRICA

 WildlifeDirect, founded by African conservationist Dr. Richard Leakey, provides support to conservationists on the ground in Africa via the use of blogs, enabling individuals a direct and interactive role in the survival of some of the world's most precious species.
-WildlifeDirect is responsible for the influential Hands Off Our Elephants, a flagship campaign comprising a winning combination of expertise that was bold, influential, and successful.
+WildlifeDirect is responsible for the influential Hands Off Our Elephants, a flagship campaign comprising a winning combination of expertise that was bold, influential, and